-http://< Wyde bridge domain > /status/confcount to expose these counters via web.
+https://<Wyde bridge domain>/status/confcount to expose these counters via web.

-To show the counters related to the participants from mf starts till now you should run the following mf console command:
+To show the counters related to the participants at the moment you should run the following mf console command:

 partcount-show

 The counters that are being returned by this command are described in partcountshow (Display Values of partcount Counters).
 You can also use URL: